withnahidul/assignment-8/README.md

 ## NiS Beg Store Live site link

-In the project directory, you can run:
+Live site Link:

-### `project details`
+### `Project Details`

-This is a simple Bag store app.Here you can buy good quality banded beg.
-If you are confused to Choose, there is a wonderful selection method.
+Wellcome to NiS Beg Store.
+This is a simple Bag store app.Here you can buy good quality banded beg.If you are confused to Choose, there is a wonderful selection method.
 Thank you  for using my apps.